Ma3Route/node-sdk/CONTRIBUTING.md

 ### 4. Send PR

-Once you are done, just send us the a Pull Request and we shall discuss on getting it merged into upstream repo.
+Once you are done, just send us a Pull Request and we shall discuss on getting it merged into upstream repo.

 ## tests

-Also, ensure that all the tests are accompained with tests.
+Also, ensure that all the tests are accompanied with tests.
 We might help you with that (but **no** promises).
 This helps ensure our SDK does **not** break unexpectedly.

 > Happy Coding! :dancer: